priime0/swdev/8/self-8.md

 an *observer manager* that implements the `observer<%>` interface.
 The referee only uses methods specified by the `observer<%>` interface, but we don't write an explicit constraint on the parameter that its value has to implement the interface.
+This allows us to optionally wire in actual observers, meaning that no observation is required.

 Referee communicating with the observer: